What Is Lilac Oil?

 Lilac oil is made by steam distilling the fruits and dried leaves of the lilac tree.
 If you want to make your own lilac oil at home, you can make lilac infusion oil.
 Here's what to do:

-Line a bowl with cheesecloth, and then place the blossoms on top.
+2. Line a bowl with cheesecloth and place the blossoms on top.

-Add two cups of water, making sure that all the lilacs are fully submerged.
+3. Add 2 cups of water, making sure that all the lilacs are fully submerged.
 Cover the bowl and let it sit overnight.

-Transfer the lilac water to a vessel and allow to boil.
-Put the sachet in the simmering water and let boil for an hour.
+5. Transfer the lilac water to a vessel and allow to boil.
+Put the sachet in the simmering water and let it boil for an hour.
 Let it cool.

-Pour into a bottle and add 5 drops of glycerin.
+6. Pour it into a bottle and add 5 drops of glycerin.
 Shake well.

 How Does Lilac Oil Work?

-Lilac oil’s benefits can be attributed to its healing properties, namely sedative, febrifuge, tonic, and antiseptic.
+Lilac oil's benefits can be attributed to its healing properties, namely sedative, tonic and antiseptic.
 You can use it in different ways, particularly:

 Is Lilac Oil Safe?